 - 2 Cups Semi Sweet Chocolate Chips

 - Preheat oven to 375°F and line a few baking sheets with parchment paper.
+Set aside.

-- In the bowl of a stand alone mixer beat sugar, eggs, vanilla and butter until smooth.
+- In the bowl of a stand mixer, beat together butter and sugar until creamed.

-- Gradually add in flour mixture into the butter mixture until it begins to form a ball.
+- Gradually combine flour mixture into creamed butter mixture until it forms a ball.

-- Fold in semi sweets until everything is well combined.
+- Fold in 2 full cups of semi sweets until everything is well combined.

-- Bake sheets, one at a time, on the middle rack for 8-11 minutes, or until the cookies are golden brown on the edges.
+- Bake sheets, one at a time, on the middle rack of a preheated oven for 8-11 minutes.
+Remove them when they are barely brown on the edges.
 They won't look done, but they are.

-- Allow cookies to rest 2 minutes before removing to cooling rack.
+- Allow cookies to rest 2 minutes before removing to a cooling rack.

 Do not overbake this recipe.
 The cookies will look light and barely browned on the edges, but they are done.
 This is what makes them stay so soft and chewy.